BaranKalkan/Django-Social-Media/README.md

 An Instagram clone developed with django framework.

-Detailed explanation will be added when the application performs its basic functions.
+Detailed explanation will be added when the application performs all of its basic functions.